sjohner/azurebootcamp.ch/content/sessions/index.md

 Whether you're an Azure newcomer or an experienced user, this session will give you a fresh perspective on cost optimization and help you save money on your Azure bill.
 Join us for an engaging and informative session, and put your Azure cost-saving skills to the test!
 🙂 [ROLAND KRUMMENACHER](https://linkedin.com/in/rolandkrummenacher/) ⚡️ FinOps Consultant @ Swisscom
 🙂 [STEFAN DENK](https://www.linkedin.com/in/stefandenk/) ⚡️ FinOps Consultant @ Swisscom

+### <a name="lawsofsecurity"></a> ⭐️ The immutable laws of security
+Since the original immutable laws, information security has grown from a technical discipline into a cybersecurity risk management discipline that includes cloud, IoT and OT devices.
+Now security is part of the fabric of our daily lives, business risk discussions, elections, and more.
+This session will cover the 10 laws of cybersecurity risks and show, how you can prevent against attackt during your daily job.
+A small extract of a few of this laws are:
+"Cybersecurity is a team sport", "your network isn’t as trustworthy as you think it is" and "technology doesn't solve people and process problems".
+We will cover 7 more.
+🙂 [ALAIN SCHNEITER](https://www.linkedin.com/in/alain-schneiter-430280166) ⚡️ Solutions Architect @ scopewyse | Microsoft Security MVP
+🙂 [MICHAEL RÜEFLI](https://www.linkedin.com/in/drmiru/) ⚡️ Solutions Architect @ scopewyse | Microsoft Azure MVP

 ### <a name="quantum"></a> ⭐️ God really plays dice - Introduction to quantum computing with Q#
 Quantum mechanics is one of the fundamental theories of physics, and has been tremendously successful at describing the behavior of subatomic particles.
 However, its counter-intuitive probabilistic nature, bizarre rules and confusing epistemology have troubled some of the greatest physicists of the 20th century, prompting Albert Einstein to remark “God doesn’t play dice”.